 Help Finding Your Way

-Jack Copley is a Certified Sex Therapist who helps people struggling with trauma, grief, and religious sexual shame.
+Jack Alan Copley is an AASECT Certified Sex Therapist who helps couples and individuals struggling internally and in their relationships.

-Hi, I’m Jack, and I help people feel more at home in their lives, their bodies, and their relationships.
+I’m Jack, and I help people feel more at home in their relationships, lives, and bodies.

-Whatever brings you here, I provide a space where your story is honored—and where your healing doesn’t have to follow anyone else’s blueprint.
-Together, we’ll work at your pace, with approaches that respect your story, your values, and your goals.
+Whatever brings you here, I provide a space where your story is honored.
+Together, we’ll work with approaches that respect you, your values, and your goals and move you along the path closer to peace.

-And because I am open and affirming of all persons—regardless of sexual orientation, age, race, faith, marital status, or gender—you can trust that you will find acceptance and be taken seriously.
+And because I am open and affirming of all people—regardless of your sexual orientation, age, race, faith, marital status, or gender—you can trust that you will find acceptance and be taken seriously.

 Therapy That’s Trauma-Informed, Affirming, and Practical

-I use collaborative, body-informed approaches that have helped many people shift stuck patterns and have supported meaningful, lasting change.
+I use collaborative approaches that have helped many people shift stuck patterns and have supported meaningful, lasting change.

-When working with couples, I draw from trusted approaches like…
+When working with couples, I draw from trusted sources like…

 Frequently Asked Questions